 - Whole school provision of PE kits to ensure that PE activities are ‘all inclusive’

 - Engagement of specialist professionals (Play therapist, Educational Psychologist, Caritas Social Worker – working with vulnerable children and their families and Education Welfare Officer.

 - Employing an artist in residence and a dance yoga teacher to improve mindfulness and arts.

 Pupils in danger of not making expected progress in English and Maths are identified and interventions are offered to accelerate progress.
 Support is specific to the needs of the pupils and is delivered by the teacher, HLTA or level 3 TA.
 Support is also offered to identified pupils to help them make better that expected progress.

 The Deputy Headteacher delivers to Y6 and Y5 with the support of experienced TAs the PixL Intervention Programme to ensure that any gaps in learning are addressed.
 Regular meetings are held to determine progress made and next steps identified.
 The Deputy Headteacher regularly meets with the Area PixL adviser to ensure that key marginal children are on track.

 Outcomes for pupils at the end of KS1 and KS2 have improved so that in 2016 average point scores were broadly in line with national expectations and in 2017, 11% of our PP children achieved the higher standard in reading / writing and mathematics.

 All teaching staff and support staff in EYFS and KS1 use Letters and Sounds to deliver the phonic programme.
-Free School Meal children achieved above national expectations (school 91% national 86%) and in 2017, 30% of our PP children exceeded national reading expectations.
+In 2016 our Free School Meal children achieved above national expectations (school 91% national 86%) and in 2017, 30% of our PP children exceeded national reading expectations.

 Pupil Premium received for 2016/17 is £180,688